 Meeting functional safety requirements calls for:

-- Checkers, which monitor the systems and trigger error recovery features when necessary
+- Safety mechanisms, which monitor the systems and trigger error recovery features when necessary

 - Redundancy, which provides continuous function in the event of errors